Naturalistic Teaching Strategies: How NATS Can Help Your Child Succeed

 Most importantly, NATS should be fun!
 Motivation is crucial to successfully using NATS with your child.
 Without your child being motivated and wanting to continue, you’re unlikely to get the results that you want.

 Appropriate responses range widely from child to child.
-For children who are more verbal, this might mean that we want them to ask for the thing that they want.
+For more verbal children, this might mean that we want them to ask for the thing that they want.
 For other children, they might need to use an assistive technology device or communicate with an image-based system.

 It might also be unrelated.
-For example, we might want your child to demonstrate a skill that we have been working with them on.
+For example, we might want your child to demonstrate a skill that we have been working on with them.
 When they provide an appropriate response, they are given the item that they initially requested.

 If you’re interested in using NATS with your child, talk to your Case Manager or Clinical Director!
 They can let you know what strategies are already being used with your child, and can show you how to implement them in your own home.